cmgerdes/Easy-MQTT-Switch/Readme.md

 2. 3d printer (for the enclosure).
 3. very basic coding skills.

+As with any project or device you create yourself, you do so at your own risk.
+Please ensure you know how to work with electricity and that you wire and use this in a safe way.

 ## Prerequisites
 You will need the following:
 1. An MQTT server